xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Export scenarios/export-test-script.md

 ---
 title: "Export Test Case as Script"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-recorder/docs/export-test-script.html
 description: How to export test case as script
 ---

+**Note**: Export functionality to Katalon Studio will soon be enhanced.

 Katatlon Recorder allows user to export test case as script in various types.

 ## Select your test case